-- Wisconsin statute 19.21 charges state and local officials to both "safely keep and preserve all property and things received from the officer's predecessor or other persons and required by law to be filed, deposited, or kept in the officer's office" and to "provide by ordinance for the destruction of obsolete public records". - The Milwaukee City Information Management Committee (CIMC) is charged to "Provide guidelines for development and maintenance of a city records management program including standards for creation, distribution, organization, maintenance, use and disposition of all city records."
+- Wisconsin statute § 19.21 charges state and local officials to both "safely keep and preserve all property and things received from the officer's predecessor or other persons and required by law to be filed, deposited, or kept in the officer's office" and to "provide by ordinance for the destruction of obsolete public records". - The Milwaukee City Information Management Committee (CIMC) is charged to "Provide guidelines for development and maintenance of a city records management program including standards for creation, distribution, organization, maintenance, use and disposition of all city records."
 (Milwaukee Code of Ordinances 320-31-3-f).

 In order to fulfill these mandates, this policy codifies and consolidates the various guidelines, policies, and procedures in use by the City Records Management program to implement these responsibilities.
+All City employees who work with records in the course of their duties are expected to follow statutes and best practices for the creation, maintenance, preservation, and destruction of public records.